 spending on what you need and love…only

-You think (a bit) about what you’re spending on and you make sure it’s something you either need or really love.
+You think (a bit) about what you’re spending on.
+Then you make sure it’s something you either need or really love.

-You don’t spend on things that don’t really matter to you, however much of a ‘bargain’ the shops say it is and however many other people spend on it.
-You think for yourself and and only spend when you think it’s worth it.
+MoneyMagpies don’t spend money on things that don’t really matter.
+No matter how much of a ‘bargain’ the shops say it is, or what other people spend on it.
+We think for ourselves and and only spend when we think it’s worth it.

 Saving and investing a little each month

-You might not earn squillions (who does?) but you still manage to save and even invest each month.
+You might not earn billions (who does?), but you still manage to save and even invest each month.

-MoneyMagpies set up monthly standing orders (nice and automatic so we don’t have to think) from the current account into a savings account, at least one investment (probably a stocks and shares ISA) and maybe into a pension too if they’re not already enrolled in a workplace pension scheme.
+MoneyMagpies set up monthly standing orders (nice and automatic so we don’t have to think) from the current account into a savings account.
+Hold at least one investment (probably a stocks and shares ISA) and maybe into a pension too, if they’re not already enrolled in a workplace pension scheme.

 making the most of the free things in life

-There’s our local libraries, free things to have on Freecycle and Gumtree Free Stuff, walks in the park, picnics with the family, playing board games with friends and even free food you can find in surprising places!
+There’s our local libraries, free things to have on Freecycle, Gumtree, and Free Stuff.
+Even walks in the park, picnics with the family, playing board games with friends.
+Even free food you can find in surprising places!

 giving and sharing